kochiuyu/CandleStickPattern/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-We can see that July 11, 12 and 13 are likely to have a doji.
-Let us see this using the function `doji`:
+We can see that July 11, 12, 13 and 18 are likely to follow **doji** pattern.
+Let us see if we can capture using the function `doji`:

 ``` r
 library(CandleStickPattern)